qdsang/TinyMPC.github.io/docs/get-started/examples.md

 # How to use TinyMPC

 We provide various robotic control examples, including the Crazyflie nano-quadrotor, in high-level language interfaces.
+Make sure you are able to [install the package](installation.md).

-Check out our GitHub repositories: [C++](https://github.com/TinyMPC/TinyMPC), [Python](https://github.com/TinyMPC/tinympc-python), [MATLAB](https://github.com/TinyMPC/tinympc-matlab), [Julia](https://github.com/TinyMPC/tinympc-julia)
+Check out our GitHub repositories for implementation details: [C++](https://github.com/TinyMPC/TinyMPC), [Python](https://github.com/TinyMPC/tinympc-python), [MATLAB](https://github.com/TinyMPC/tinympc-matlab), [Julia](https://github.com/TinyMPC/tinympc-julia)

 Visit our [GitHub Discussions](https://github.com/TinyMPC/discussions) page for any questions related to the solver!

+To get started simply choose your language interface and follow the instructions below (tested on Ubuntu):

 ## Load the library